gwilldan/gwilldan/README.md

-- 👋 Hi, I’m @gwilldan
+- 👋 Hi, I am @gwilldan
-- 👀 I’m interested in solidity
+- 👀 I am a goal-driven FrontEnd Developer
-- 🌱 I’m currently learning Solidity and RUst
+- 🌱 Daily, I nuture my development skills to be a better developer than I was the previous day
-- 💞️ I’m looking to collaborate on Amazing Projects that could cause great impacts for the scheme
+- 💞️ I am always excited to contribute to Amazing Projects that would cause great impacts to our communities.
 - 📫 How to reach me https://twitter.com/defilova1

 <!---